How do you administer this medicine?

 - For patients on continuous ambulatory peritoneal dialysis (CAPD), the maximum dose should be 500 mg every 24 hours.

-Some quinolones, including ciprofloxacin, have been associated with transient elevations in serum creatinine in patients receiving cyclosporine concomitantly.
+Some quinolones, including Ciprofloxacin, have been associated with transient elevations in serum creatinine in patients receiving cyclosporine concomitantly.
 Cyclosporine whole blood trough concentrations should be monitored when given concomitantly with Ciprofloxacin (Ciprofloxacin hcl).

-These drugs in combination with very high doses of quinolones have been shown to provoke convulsions in pre-clinical studies.
+NSAIDs in combination with very high doses of quinolones have been shown to provoke convulsions in nonclinical studies [see Nonclinical Toxicology.

-Probenecid interferes with renal tubular secretion of ciprofloxacin and produces an increase in the level of ciprofloxacin in serum.
+Probenecid interferes with renal tubular secretion of Ciprofloxacin and produces increased concentrations of Ciprofloxacin in serum.

 Ciprofloxacin side effects

 The following serious and otherwise important adverse drug reactions are discussed in greater detail in other sections of labeling:

 - Tendon Effects